 SHOPPING GUIDE: NIPPORI TEXTILE TOWN (2016)

-Whether you’ve gone DIY by choice or necessity, sewing your own swag is a great way to get what you want at a price you can stomach.
-Even if you’re just a beginner, lots of easy projects can be completed in an afternoon with great results.
+Whether you’ve gone DIY by choice or necessity, making your own swag is a great way to save cash.
+Even if you’re just a beginner, lots of easy projects can be completed in an afternoon with surprisingly good results.
 Need new curtains?
-Make them yourself!
+Grab some fabric and sew them yourself!

 Fortunately, Tokyo isn’t short on places to stock up your sewing kit.
-While a variety of stores can be found across the city, a concentrated pin cushion of retailers can be found right on the Yamanote Line under the collective moniker Nippori Textile Town—also known as Nippori Fabric Town, Nippori Textile District, or Nippori Fabric Street.
-Identity crisis aside, this one-kilometer strip dates back to the Taisho Era (1912-1926) and is home to around 100 stores, offering everything from straight pins to fat squares.
+While a variety of stores can be found across the city, a veritable pin cushion of retailers lies right on the Yamanote Line: Nippori Textile Town (also known as Nippori Fabric Town, Nippori Textile District, or Nippori Fabric Street).
+Identity crisis aside, this one-kilometer strip dates back to the Taisho Era (1912-1926) and its 100+ stores offer everything from straight pins to fat squares.

-Exiting at Nippori Station’s East Exit, you’ll immediately see signs leading you to your destination, located only a few minutes from the station itself.
-Nearly everything is situated along a single street, but some hidden gems can be found along neighboring rolex replica streets.
-For a list of what’s available, grab an official map of the area; they’re free, and can be picked from the cashiers of most shops.
+Textile town is located only a few minutes from Nippori Station's east exit and signs pointing the way can be found right outside the station.
+Nearly everything is situated along the main drag, although some hidden gems can be found down the sidestreets.
+For a list of what’s available, grab an official map of the area: they’re free and can be picked from the cashiers of most of the area's shops.

 Part of the fun is exploring the area for yourself, with good deals and rare finds scattered throughout.
-A lot of the smaller shops seem to have been around for ages, with knowledgeable staff who are happy to help you find what you’re looking for.
-(You’ll get a cooler response in the wholesale stores, unless you’re planning to make a significant purchase.)
-Still, if you’re looking for some more direction, Metropolis has a few recommended destinations to get you along.
+A lot of the smaller shops seem to have been around for ages and might look more like linen closets than fabric stores, but the owners know them like the back of their hand and and are usually quick to help you find what you’re looking for (you’ll get a cooler response in the wholesale stores unless you’re planning to make a significant purchase).

-Only a block into Textile Town, this two-room corner shop is a good place to start.
-The front room has sewing patterns and basic supplies, as well as a limited selection of sewing machines, including models from the much-lauded Bernina brand.
-In the back, you’ll find a small but diverse replica watches selection of fabrics starting at around ¥300 per meter.
+This two-room corner shop near the entrance of Textile Town is a good place to start.
+The front room has sewing patterns and basic supplies and a limited selection of sewing machines, including the much-loved Bernina brand.
+In the back, you’ll find a small but diverse selection of fabrics starting at around ¥300 per meter.

 Nippori Showroom Machine Shop

-One of the largest sewing machine stores on the strip, the appliances on display here range from basic models that start at around ¥12,000, to high-end varieties going for ¥100,000 or more.
-As an added bonus, there are stacks of scrap fabric, so you can give a machine a test run before you take it home.
+One of the largest sewing machine stores on the strip, the appliances on display here range from basic models starting around ¥12,000 to high-end varieties at ¥100,000 or more.
+As an added bonus, free stacks of scrap fabric are supplied so you can give any machine a test run before you take it home.

 If Textile Town was a Monopoly board, Tomato would be winning.
-Occupying multiple spots along both sides of the street, Tomato has separate storefronts for upholstery, high-end garments, sewing tools, and discounted goods.
-But the main attraction is Tomato Honkan.
-Spanning a mighty five stories tall, they’re almost guaranteed to have whatever you’re searching for, and at a decent price to rolex replica boot.
-Fabric-wise, there’s everything from official Life magazine prints and Lichtenstein to more traditional Japanese designs.
-There’s even a dedicated floor for formal wear, with its own soundtrack: during my visit, I was treated to the darling child of Tokyo’s music collection: smooth jazz.
-You’ll want more than you can carry, but they’ve planned for that: each floor has its own set of rolling fabric bags that can be used to wheel your selections to the cutting table.
+Occupying multiple spots along both sides of the street, Tomato has separate storefronts for upholstery, high-end garments, sewing tools and discounted goods, but the main attraction is Tomato Honkan.
+At five stories tall, this main store is almost guaranteed to have whatever you’re searching for, and often at a decent price to boot.
+Fabric-wise, there’s a hefty selection of solid colours and a wide variety of prints: the requisite manga/anime staples you'd expect, official Life magazine prints (who knew they had a fabric line?) and even Lichtenstein.
+If you're after more traditional Japanese designs, they've got those, too–but the prices run a little higher than other stock.
+There’s even a dedicated floor for formal wear goods.
+You’ll want more than you can carry, but they’ve planned for that.
+Each floor has its own set of rolling fabric bags that can be used to wheel your selections to the cutting table.

-So, what are you waiting for, thrifty?
-Halloween is a few months away.
+So, what are you waiting for, thrifty pants?
+Halloween is only a few months away.
 Haven’t you got a costume to make?